Biography of Salvador Dalí

 Dalí and Gala in the United States

 Dalí had a presence in the United States even before his first visit to the country.
-The art dealer Julien Levy organized an exhibition of Dalí's work in New York in 1934, including The Persistence of Memory.
-The exhibition was incredibly well received, turning Dalí into a sensation.
+The art dealer Julien Levy organized an exhibition of Dalí's work in New York in 1934, that included The Persistence of Memory.
+The exhibition was incredibly well-received, turning Dalí into a sensation.
 He first visited the US in the mid-1930s.
-Dalí continued to ruffle the waters wherever he went, oftentimes staging deliberate public appearances and interactions, which were in essence early examples of his love for performance.
+And he continued to ruffle the waters wherever he went, oftentimes staging deliberate public appearances and interactions, which were in essence early examples of his love for performance.
 On one such occasion, he and Gala went to a masquerade ball in New York dressed as the Lindbergh baby and his kidnapper.
 This caused such a scandal that Dalí actually apologized in the press, an action that prompted contempt from the Surrealists in Paris.

 After the devastation of the Second World War in Europe, Dalí and Gala returned to the United States in 1940.
 They would remain for eight years, splitting time between New York and California.
 During this period, Dalí became highly productive, expanding his practice beyond the visual arts into a wide array of other creative interests.
 He designed jewelry, clothing, furniture, sets for plays and ballets, and even display windows for retail stores.
 Dalí's eccentric personality often took center stage in many of these pursuits - for example, while being consigned by the department store Bonwit Teller, Dalí was so angered by changes to his artistic vision that he shoved a bathtub through the window display case.